 You should get the rest of your herbs started indoors.
 Mustard seed can now be direct sown into the garden.
 You should also start hardening off your cabbage, broccoli, cauliflower, and Brussels sprouts plants.
 Hardening requires your plants to be moved outside into a spot that is sheltered from direct sun and wind for 2 hours per day, do this 4-7 days before transplanting.

 3 weeks before your average last frost date:

-You should start the following vegetable seeds indoors, squash, melon, cucumber, gourd, cilantro and dill.
+Start the following vegetable seeds indoors: squash, melon, cucumber, gourd, and cilantro.
 Out in the garden you can thin your beets, carrots, parsnip and onion plants.
 If you have not already done so, direct sow your pea, cauliflower, onion, lettuce, spinach, chard, kale, and root crops into your garden soil.
 You can also use this week to start another sowing indoors of cabbage and broccoli which will give you another planting later in the season.

 2 weeks before your average last frost date:

 You should sow your leafy greens directly into the garden.
 Flea beetles could become a problem on the cole crops already in the garden, you can use Food Grade Diatomaceous Earth to control them.
 Watch for your asparagus spears to start pushing through; only harvest the spears that are as big as your little finger.
 Leave small spears untouched.
 If you have potatoes growing, take a few minutes and hill them.
 This is also a good time to transplant strawberries.